Why Do We Get Brain Freeze? (The REAL Reason)

 Is Brain Freeze Dangerous?

 No, brain freeze is not dangerous.
-The pain that we feel when we experience brain freeze is only temporary and causes no permanent damage to the brain, nerves, and blood vessels involved.
+The pain we feel when we experience brain freeze is only temporary and causes no permanent damage to the brain, nerves, and blood vessels.
 It’s just an annoying sensation that only some people experience!

 No need to tell your doctor if you experience brain freeze or not.
-If you experience migraines, however, you should reach out to a medical professional for help.
+If you experience migraines, however, you should contact a medical professional for help.

 Brain Freeze and Migraines